AlexanderRichert-NOAA/spack-stack/README.md

 # spack-stack

-Spack-stack enables the installation of software required for HPC system deployments of NOAA's Unified Forecast System (UFS) and other weather and climate models, including components of the Joint Effort for Data assimilation Integration (JEDI).
+spack-stack enables the installation of software required for HPC system deployments of NOAA's Unified Forecast System (UFS) and other weather and climate models, including components of the Joint Effort for Data assimilation Integration (JEDI).

-Spack-stack is a collaborative effort between:
+spack-stack is a collaborative effort between:
 * [NOAA Environmental Modeling Center (EMC)](https://www.emc.ncep.noaa.gov/emc_new.php)
 * [UCAR Joint Center for Satellite Data Assimilation (JCSDA)](https://www.jcsda.org/)
 * [Earth Prediction Innovation Center (EPIC)](https://epic.noaa.gov/).

-Spack-stack is a thin layer around a fork of the [spack](https://github.com/spack/spack) repository.
-Spack is a community-supported, multi-platform, Python-based package manager originally developed by the Lawrence Livermore National Laboratory (LLNL).
+spack-stack is a thin layer around the [spack](https://github.com/spack/spack) repository.
+Spack is a community-supported, multi-platform, Python-based package manager developed by the Lawrence Livermore National Laboratory (LLNL).
 Spack is provided as a submodule to spack-stack so that a stable version can be referenced.
 For more information about spack see the [LLNL project page for